How to write a Scheme interpreter

 1 | (define (sum-to n acc) |

-to be called each time we encounter (sum-to ...)
+This would cause eval to be called each time we encounter (sum-to ...) and the stack

 size is O(n).

-make_env(func.params, args).link(env)
+make_env(func.params, args).link(env):

 1 | define eval(expr, env): |